Swanland: The village

 Swanland village forms a significant part of the civil parish, and is the only place of note within the parish.
 Near the centre of the village are a pond, as well as library (East Riding of Yorkshire Council operated), school (Swanland Primary School) and public house.
 Swanland has a village hall, operating as a registered charity.
 The B1231 road passes through the village.

 There are two churches in the village: St Barnabas is the Church of England Parish Church; and Christ Church, also known as 'The Church by the Pond', is a Methodist / United Reformed Church.

 History

 There is evidence of human activity and habitation in the area around Swanland dating to the British Iron Age/Roman Britain period.

+The name Swanland derives from the Old Norse Svanlundr meaning 'Svan's grove'.

 Swanland is not mentioned in the Domesday Survey, though a chapel existed in the medieval period, in the 12th century or earlier, and a Hall, is thought to have been sited at Swanland from at least the 13th century, when it was the residence of Eustace de Vesci.
 In the later medieval period (16th) the Hall was the residence of the Haldenby family.
 By the late 18th century the Hall was no longer extant.